VE3NEA/enigma-cuda/README.md

 [Enigma@Home][3] project, with the improvements described [here][4] and the new [partial exhaustion][5] method described by Olaf Ostwald and Frode Weierud.

+If compiled with a dynamically linked runtime library, the program requires installation of [Visual C++ Redistributable for Visual Studio 2015][9]

 ### command-line options

 The command line parameters are compatible with the [enigma-suite][2] program,